Kusum4coding/Kusum4coding.github.io/README.md

   they told us a story that once there was a child who want to buy ballon he went to the ballon vendor he has just 2 ruppes in pocket. he asked the ballon vendor what is the cost of ballon? vendor replied 5 ruppes. he ruffuses to give ballon to child the child sit under a tree near the ballon vendor. all ballons of ballon vendor get sailed but one ballon is not sailed the vendor at last decided to give that ballon to that child in just 2 ruppes after listening this suddenly a question came to child's mind that why the vendor agreed to give me this ballon in 2 ruppes? child noticed  that the color of ballon was black he quickly questions to the vendor, " willl this ballon also fly as high as other ballons of different colors the vendor replied that how much  high a ballon fly doesn't depend upon its color, shape etc it depend upon what is filled insise that.. **similarly how much a person become successful doesn't depend upon his or her's caste, creed, color, height, weight. it depends upon how much knowledge is inside him or her** After them a fourth year mechenical engineering student Mr. pancham addressed us  they told us  about body language

   ## 5th day of student induction program through my eyes
-  This day was so wonderful ...as our collage campus is so big .our department visit was conducted i enjoyed it it
+  This day was so wonderful ...as our collage campus is so big .our department visit was conducted i enjoyed it it very much .In morning first we all gathered outside the MBA block.then we went to a lab in which Dr.Amit kamra addressed us .
+They asked us to answer 4 question the questions was:-
+                            Q1:-What is your short term goal?
+                            Q2:-What is your long-term goal?
+                            Q3:-How do you got to know GNDEC?
+                            Q4:- Difference between CS and IT?
+ IN my opinion answer of these 4 questions are:-
+                             A1:-To make good understanding with my teachers,senoirs and to work upon basic MS excel skills.
+                             A2:-To become successful in the feild of IT and to become a good codder A3:-From Respected Shaffy mamwho is my 10th class science teacher .they guided me to take Non- MEDICAL on the basis of my interest and score in Science and intoduced btech to me
+After all that we visited DBMS Lab ,HPC lab OS Lab .we also visited training and palcement cell.